Ray569743422/load-table/README.md

 # Load table
 > Load table with many colums in Mysql
-### This script aims to load some tables with many columns in mysql that can reduce the time spending on the mysql command.
+### This script aims to load table with many columns in mysql that can reduce the time spending on the mysql command.
 ---
 ## Getting started
 ### Prerequisites